-Risk Assessment Insert risk register reference Financial Impact Assessment The overall Establishment Review gives a reduction of 13.08 wte and a positive variance of £766.4k, excluding ED's but including the £172.8k band 3 implications.
+Risk Assessment Financial Impact Assessment Insert risk register reference The overall Establishment Review gives a reduction of 13.08 wte and a positive variance of £766.4k, excluding ED's but including the £172.8k band 3 implications.
 The impact of ED's at an escalation level gives an overall increase of 53.85 wte and £2,515.8k, seen in the current run rate.

 The potential budgetary impact of future business cases estimated at 97.44 wte and £4,168.7k.
+Quality Impact Assessment Completed ahead of implementation Equality Impact Assessment Completed ahead of implementation Assurance Level Assessment Insert assurance level Significant

+Recommendations/ Decision Required

-Quality Impact Assessment Completed ahead of implementation Equality Impact Assessment Completed ahead of implementation Assurance Level Assessment Insert assurance level Significant rust Board are asked to approve the annual establishment Decision Required reviews, taking into account the additional factors of the escalated ED staffing requirements; Band2/3 role conversion and potentia business cases of need.
+Trust Board are asked to approve the annual establishment reviews, taking into account the additional factors of the escalated ED staffing requirements; Band2/3 role conversion and potential business cases of need.